 Our employee stock-based compensation expense, which excludes DSU expense, varies each period, and includes mark-to-market adjustments for any awards we settle in cash and any plan amendments.
 The portion of our expense that relates to performance-based compensation generally varies depending on our level of achievement of pre-determined performance goals and financial targets.
-See the table in the section captioned "Non-IFRS Measures" below for the respective amounts of employee stock-based compensation expense recorded in each of cost of sales and SG&A for 2015 and 2014.
-In 2013, we recorded \$12.5 million and \$16.7 million of employee stock-based compensation expense in cost of sales and SG&A, respectively.
+In 2016, we recorded \$15.0 million and \$18.0 million of employee stock-based compensation expense in cost of sales and SG&A, respectively; in 2015, we recorded \$16.3 million and \$21.3 million of employee stock-based compensation expense in cost of sales and SG&A, respectively; and in 2014, we recorded \$13.4 million and \$15.0 million of employee stock-based compensation expense in cost of sales and SG&A, respectively.